 |No. of workshops or awareness programme against sexual harassment carried out ||- |

 |Nature of action taken by the employer or District Officer ||Nil |

 18. SECRETARIAL AUDIT

-The Board appointed M/s SGS & Associates PCS to conduct Secretarial Audit for theFinancial Year 2018-19.
-The Report of the Secretarial Auditors for the year ended31.03.2019 is placed at Annexure-VIII.
-Reply of Management to observations ofSecretarial Auditor are placed at Annexure-IX.
+The Board appointed M/s SGS & Associates PCS to conduct Secretarial Audit for theFinancial Year 2019-20.
+The Report of the Secretarial Auditors for the year ended31.03.2020 is placed at Annexure-IX.
+Reply of Management to observations ofSecretarial Auditor is placed at Annexure-X.

 19. STATUTORY AUDIT

 M/s A P R A & Associates LLP Chartered Accountants were appointed by Comptroller& Auditor General as Statutory Auditors of the Company for the financial year 2019-20.

 The Report of the Statutory Auditors to the Members on the Standalone and ConsolidatedAccounts for the year ended 31.03.2020 is placed at Annexure-XI and Annexure-XIIIrespectively.
 Reply of Management to observations of Statutory Auditor on InternalFinancial Control on the Standalone and Consolidated Accounts are placed at Annexure-XIIand Annexure-XIV respectively.
 Observations/ Comments of the Comptroller andAuditor General (C&AG) of India on the Standalone and Consolidated Accounts for theyear ended 31.03.2020 are placed at Annexure-XV and Annexure-XVIrespectively.
 Comments of C&AG being NIL the reply by the Management thereto is notapplicable.